ABOUT THE BLOG LIVING WITH EMBOUCHURE DYSTONIA

 It is not as though organizations supporting performance art health don't exist.
 The issue is that in order to make a greater difference in educating others the field of music and medicine has to be important enough to collegiate music programs to want to host guests, promote educational workshops for current music students, music teachers, professors, and professional musicians.

 Courses on Alexander Technique, Feldenkrais, Rolfing, musician wellness programs, and musician counseling at universities has been popping up more often in the last 5 years.
 Teaching body movement methods is a great start and I am happy to see more people trained in these techniques.

-However, universities could go even further by bringing in guest artists who have experiences with injuries or disorders; doctors, neurologists, and physical therapists (allied health professionals) who are involved in performing arts medicine and at performance art clinics; or even a panel of musicians who are deeply involved in the area of performing arts injury advocacy who can speak first hand.
+However, universities could go even further by bringing in guest artists who have experiences with injuries or disorders; doctors, neurologists, occupational therapist, and physical therapists (allied health professionals) who are involved in performing arts medicine and at performance art clinics; or even a panel of musicians who are deeply involved in the area of performing arts injury advocacy who can speak first hand.